-- Don't sit in the classmate's chair - Don't use the classmate's keyboard - Don't touch the classmate's mouse - Make sure the classmate can describe the solution to you out loud before you walk away - Unanswered questions can be escalated to a nearby group, who might already know the solution. - Remind students to use the debugging process before you approach. - Have students describe the problem that they're seeing.
+- Don't sit in the classmate's chair

+- · Don't use the classmate's keyboard

+- Don't touch the classmate's mouse

+- Make sure the classmate can describe the solution to you out loud before you walk away

+- Have students describe the problem that they're seeing.
 What is it supposed to do?
 What does it do?
-What does that tell you?

-- Remind frustrated students that frustration is a step on the path to learning, and that persistence will pay off. - If a student is still stuck after all of this, ask leading questions to get the student to spot an error on their own.
+What does that tell you? - Remind frustrated students that frustration is a step on the path to learning, and that persistence will pay off. - If a student is still stuck after all of this, ask leading questions to get the student to spot an error on their own.